ASaiM/hmp_mock_tests/doc/report/report.md

 \label{computation_stats}
 \end{table}

-Once ASaiM Galaxy instance is deployed, a task that can take several hours, datasets analyses are relatively fast: < 5h and < 5h30 for datasets with 1,225,169 and 1,386,198 sequences respectively (Table \ref{computation_stats}).
+Once ASaiM Galaxy instance is deployed (a task that can take several hours), datasets analyses inside the workflow are relatively fast: < 5h and < 5h30 for datasets with 1,225,169 and 1,386,198 sequences respectively (Table \ref{computation_stats}).
 The main time consuming step is the functional assignation with *HUMAnN2* [@abubucker_metabolic_2012] which last $\simeq$ 64% of overall time execution (Table \ref{computation_stats}).
 The percentage of used CPU is stable over workflow execution, just like the size of the process in memory (variability inferior to 40 kb) (Table \ref{computation_stats}).

-In addition to formatting steps in workflow, taxonomic results are formatted to extract the percentage of unassigned clades at different taxonomic levels (clades without more accurate taxonomic assignation).
+After workflow execution, taxonomic results are formatted to extract the percentage of unassigned clades at different taxonomic levels (clades without more accurate taxonomic assignation).

-No further formatting step is needed for functional results (relative abundance of gene families, pathways and GO slim terms) of one sample.
-A workflow is developed and executed to compare raw *HUMAnN2* results (gene families and pathways) between both samples (SRR072232 and SRR072233) (Figure \ref{asaim_humann2_comparison_results}).
+No further formatting step is needed for functional results (relative abundance of gene families, pathways with and without species relation and GO slim terms) of one sample.
+To compare functional results (gene families and pathways) between both samples (SRR072232 and SRR072233), a workflow is developed and executed (Figure \ref{asaim_humann2_comparison_results}).

 \begin{figure}[h!]
     \centering
-    \includegraphics[width = .8\linewidth]{../images/asaim_humann2_comparison_results.pdf}
+    \includegraphics[width = .7\linewidth]{../images/asaim_humann2_comparison_results.pdf}
-    \caption{Workflow to compare normalized \textit{HUMANnN2} outputs (abundances of gene families and pathways).
+    \caption{Workflow to compare ASaiM functional results (gene families or pathways) between both samples.
 This workflow is available with ASaiM Galaxy instance.
 The grey boxes correspond to data, the blue boxes to processing steps.}
     \label{asaim_humann2_comparison_results}
 \end{figure}